 Over and Above Africa was created after Founder and CEO, Kerry David attended a Los Angeles fundraiser for elephants that outlined the total devastation poaching has had on Africa's vulnerable wildlife.
-The visual presentation outlining the tragic poaching crisis and human/animal conflict was shot from a drone flying high over Africa's beautiful landscape.
-The drone was, in effect, protecting all the animals within its vision and scope below by filming it all - our community is designed to do the same - it's how Over and Above Africa got its name.
+The visual presentation outlining the tragic poaching crisis and human/animal conflict was shot from a drone flying high over Africa's beautiful landscape and was effectively protecting all the animals within its vision and beneath it - our community was created to do the same - it's how Over and Above Africa got its name.

-In the two years this drone had been flying over the KNP (Kruger National Park) which is a public park widely known as being a poacher's paradise - the poaching stopped, whether the drone flew day or night - the animals were safe so long as it was air-born.
-From a drone's eye, or "Over and Above Africa", it truly feels like the problems these animals face below can be overcome if we all turn our attention to their plight.
-If we can see it, we can solve it.
-We call Over And Above Africa #AffordablePhilanthropy because we want to include everyone in the race to prevent extinction - at whatever income level - because we have less than 9 years ... and counting.
+In the two years this particular drone had been flying over the KNP (Kruger National Park) the poaching stopped.
+Whether the drone flew day or night - the animals were safe so long as it was air-born.
+From a drone's eye, or "Over and Above Africa", it felt like the problems these animals faced below could be overcome if we a global community's attention was aware of their predicament.

-Become a member today and share the journey with our tribe!
+Still not a member?
+Become a member today ($5 a month!) and share this journey with us!

 Thank you for taking care of our planet - it's the only one we have!